 With Steel & Tube celebrating 70 years in New Zealand industry, we look back on the fascinating beginnings of our company.
-In this first chapter of 70 Successful Years of Steel & Tube, we examine how the merger of three steel merchandising companies and a listing on the NZ stock exchange set an ambitious tone for the organisation in the 1950s and 1960s.
+In this post, we examine how the merger of three steel merchandising companies and a listing on the NZ stock exchange set an ambitious tone for the organisation in the 1950s and 1960s.

 In the early summer of 1953, as New Zealanders prepared to celebrate Christmas, set off on camping holidays and follow the progression of the new Queen Elizabeth’s royal visit to their country, a short notice was posted in the Press newspaper.